microsoft/python-etwtrace/README.md

 To enable permanently but only when an environment variable is set, also provide the variable name.
-A second variable name may be provided to specify the kind of tracing ('instrumented' (default) or 'stack'); if omitted, it will be derived from the first.
+A second variable name may be provided to specify the kind of tracing ('instrumented' or 'stack' (default)); if omitted, the variable name will be derived from the first.

 ```
-> python -m etwtrace --enable PYTHON_ETW_TRACE
+> python -m etwtrace --enable PYTHON_ETW_TRACE TRACE_TYPE
 Created etwtrace.pth
 Set %PYTHON_ETW_TRACE% to activate
-Set %PYTHON_ETW_TRACE_TYPE% to 'instrumented' to use instrumented events rather than stacks
+Set %TRACE_TYPE% to 'instrumented' to use instrumented events rather than stacks

 > $env:PYTHON_ETW_TRACE = "1"
 > python .\my-script.py arg1 arg2